shajiakhan/lab-docs/tasks/openstack/launch-ubuntu-instance.md

-# Launch an Ubuntu instance
+# Launch an Ubuntu instance in OpenStack

 The steps below apply for most use cases.
 Your instructor will provide specific guidance if needed.